-Study staff are responsible for proper collection, management, storage, quality control and quality assurance of all study-related documentation.
-This section contains information on the essential documents that the study site must maintain throughout the study.
-It also contains information related to establishing adequate and accurate participant research records for MTN-033.
+Study staff members are responsible for proper collection, management, storage, quality control and quality assurance of all study-related documentation.
+This section contains information on the essential documents that each study site must maintain throughout the study.
+It also contains information related to establishing adequate and accurate participant research records for MTN-027.